Dave-team/Knowledge-base/Productivity.md

 - Support: what support do I need to deliver this change?
 - By when: what date do we need this by?

-### Other
-- Quick notes, to-dos and grocery lists go into to-doist
-- Long form notes go into a Google Doc to be reconciled later
-- Cleaned up notes are version controlled in the knowledge base
-- Reminders and events go into Google Calendar
-- Back-up system:
-    - Important docs: local machine, Github, markdown stored in Drive, backup on harddrive
-    - Photos: top photos stored in local machine, Google Drive, backup on hard drive
-- Make the bed each morning to set a good start of the day

 ## Email
 - Look at it first and last thing of the day
 - Answer or file all emails – inbox 0 is the goal